rad-security/plugins-helm-chart/stable/rad-plugins/README.md

 #### Private ECR Registry

-To use a private ECR Registry, you need add and configure proper AWS IAM role with the necessary permissions.
+To use a private ECR Registry, you need to add and configure an AWS IAM role with the necessary permissions.
 For more details see: [Scanning images from ECR](https://docs.rad.security/docs/scanning-images-from-ecr).

 ### rad-guard plugin